COVID-19 (novel coronavirus) Updates and Resources

 - Scan and Delivery access to print resources in the library*

-- Summit requests are suspended.
+- Summit requests have resumed.

 - Due dates are extended and overdue fines are waived during the pandemic.
-We’ve pushed all due dates in our system to mid-June, but individual items may have been missed.
-Do not worry.

 Please note that Chromebooks require nearly constant internet access.

-B. Dell desktop PCs
+Dell desktop PCs

 In addition to the PC, a monitor, keyboard, mouse and cables are included.
 No wireless cards installed.
 These must be connected with ethernet cable (included).
 If you have a WiFi router at home, you can plug the ethernet cable into it.

 Each includes keyboard, mouse, and cables.
-Wireless card installed.
+Wireless card installed. *iMacs cannot be mailed and must be borrowed and returned in person.

-D. iPads and iPad Minis
+iPads and iPad Minis

 While iPads are optimized in a wireless network, many apps work very well while not connected.